jrcs3/Mermaid-Demo/vs-visio.md

 ## Visio
 ### The Good
 - GUI.
-Drag and drop, design serfice
+Drag and drop, design surface
-- Part of Office
-- Presise control
+- Precise control
 - Reverse Engineer Database
 ### The Bad
 - Can only be embedded as images
 - Need fancy licensed software to edit
+- Needlessly complex

 ## Mermaid
 ### The Good